 Key Elements of Proposed Family and Medical Leave Insurance for Washington

-Meanwhile, the Washington Work and Family Coalition is working with champions in the legislature to introduce the FaMLI Act in 2015.
-FaMLI will expand and fully fund the 2007 program to better meet the needs of Washington’s children and today’s workers and businesses.
+The Washington Work and Family Coalition is working with champions in the legislature to assure all workers have access to paid family and disability leave through the FaMLI Act.
 Key elements of the FaMLI Act are:

 - Provide up to 12 weeks to care for a new child or seriously ill family member, and 12 weeks for the worker’s own serious health condition;

 - Provide benefits of 2/3 weekly pay;

-- Pay for benefits through payroll premiums shared by workers and employers, starting at $1.00 per week for the typical worker.
+- Pay for benefits through payroll premiums of 0.2% paid by workers and matched by employers (less than $2.00 per week for the typical worker).

 What the FaMLI Act Means for Washington

 Healthier babies, thriving kids, greater dignity for seniors, and more economically secure families and businesses – that’s what FaMLI means for Washington.
 FaMLI will also result in public savings for state taxpayers.

 In the 5 states with disability or family leave insurance already in place (CA, NJ, RI, NY, HI), new moms and dads take longer parental leaves and new babies get better early care.
 That means both moms and babies are healthier.
 Moreover, those moms are more likely to be working a year after birth and less likely to be on public assistance, and the dads are more likely to continue to be involved with their children for the long haul.